 “Get rid of her?”

-“Humm.
-Maybe-” He felt mesmerized by the shoe buttons, the opaque smile stitched in pink thread, the limp yarn hair.
+“Hmm.
+Maybe.”
+He felt mesmerized by the buttons, the opaque smile stitched in pink thread, the limp yarn hair.
 He couldn’t imagine the things she might tell him to do.

-“That was a cool story about the painting.” said Clemi.
+“That was a cool story about the painting,” said Clemie.
 “Do you still make paintings?”

-The Flannel Man munched his cookie.
-“Not so much for a couple years, there.” he said.
-“But I want to got back to it.”
-Clemi nodded.
+“Not for a couple years,” he said.
+“But I want to get back to it.”

 If he was going to be honest, he wasn’t sure if he deserved freedom.
-But, for the time being, he had it.
+But for the time being, he had it.
 He would burn all his demons and paint wonderful pictures.
-He wanted to live like Clemi imagined him living.
-Or try to, at least.
+He wanted to live like Clemie imagined him living.

-When the cookies were gone he shrugged off the flannel shirt and handed it to her.
-It was sweaty and smokey.
-She would keep it for a long time, a souvenir for the first time she’d held someone’s future in her palm.
-She gave him a lemon hairclip, and then he slipped off, down the culvert and into the unknowable maze of the grown-up world.
+When the cookies were gone, he shrugged off the flannel shirt and handed it to her.
+It was sweaty and smoky.
+She would keep it for a long time, a souvenir from the first time she’d held someone’s future in her hands.
+She gave him a lemon hairclip, and then he slipped into the trees and into the unknowable maze of the grown-up world.